-Long Term Gas Supply and Demand Scenarios – 2016 Update (Scenarios 2016) was again commissioned by Gas Industry Co from independent expert Concept Consulting Group (Concept).
-This Report is the third edition following previous editions in 2012 and 2014.
+Long Term Gas Supply and Demand Scenarios – 2019 Update (Scenarios 2019) was again commissioned by Gas Industry Co from independent expert Concept Consulting Group (Concept).
+This Report is the fourth edition following previous editions in 2012, 2014 and 2016.

 The Report analyses how different future outcomes for these drivers may affect New Zealand’s gas market.